Allocnemis leucosticta

 Allocnemis leucosticta, the goldtail or goudstertjie, is a species of damselfly in the family Platycnemididae.
 It is endemic to South Africa and Eswatini, where it lives near streams and rivers in wooded areas.

 Description

 This is a highly distinctive medium-sized (50 mm wingspan) damselfly, easily told apart from other species in the region.
 It has a blue face which extends down below the eyes.
 The dark abdomen is long and slender with narrow white bands at each segment.
-The wings are a smoky yellow-brown with diagnostic white pterostigmas, forming a wide wing spot near the tip.
-The white pterostigmas and yellowish wings are conspicuous in flight, making them easy to identify.
+The wings are a smoky yellow-brown with diagnostic white Pterostigmata, forming a wide wing spot near the tip.
+The white pterostigmata and yellowish wings are conspicuous in flight, making them easy to identify.
 Males and females look remarkably similar, with only the tip of the thorax differing.
 In males this is gold, while in females this may be gold, pale blue or white.

 Distribution and habitat

 Goldtails are mainly found in the mid to high altitude escarpment areas of South Africa and Eswatini.
 It is also, however, found at sea level in some places in KwaZulu-Natal and the Southern Cape.
 Its range extends from Table Mountain in the Western Cape to the Soutpansberg in Limpopo.
 It is common but localised across its range due to its habitat requirements.

 This species prefers streams that have clear, shallow water.
 Nymphs are found under stones in the backwaters (areas where the currents are weak) of these streams.
 This species is most commonly found in shady habitats, such as forested or well wooded streams and rivers or wooded ravines.
 It is also occasionally found around less shaded streams surrounded by grass and bushes, particularly in fynbos and montane grassland habitats.